DavidKoleczek/amplifier-dev-dave/amplifier-module-context-coding/README.md

 # Amplifier Context Manager Coding

-A amplifier context module optimized for agentic code generation use cases.
+An amplifier context module optimized for agentic code generation use cases.
 Currently assumes that the provider will automatically truncate like the OpenAI Responses API.